rowanu/boc-effective/README.md

 # effective

+An online tool to expand an IAM Policy action wildcards, so that the effective permissions are made explicit.

+Useful for when working with AWS Managed Services, which use wildards extensively.

 ## Vue Plugin

-Effective is a Vue plugin.
+Effective functionality is a Vue plugin.

+### Testing

 It can be supplied an `allActions` option at installation for testing purposes.
 If no array is supplied, it will download a list of valid IAM Actions from